So, it's out. With surprisingly little hype (at least in my current gaming circles), the Nintendo 3DS is here.

 Let's get this out of the way first, Sumo Digital have blatantly copied many aspects of MK.
 All the weapons from MK are there, only with a different skin.
 Instead of red shells you have red rockets, instead of green shells you have green boxing gloves, instead of banana skins you have traffic cones, instead of the ink squid thingy you have a dazzling rainbow.........you get the idea.
 So there we are, Sonic & Sega All Stars Racing (or S&SASR as the kids are calling it on the streets) has almost no original ideas, at least as far as weaponry goes.

 But to be honest I couldn't care less because one thing I did initially notice from the demo was that although the weapons do come into play, they are nowhere near as punishing as they are in MK.
-Getting hit by a weapon will usually cost you a position or two and once you've been hit you are made invincible for a few seconds allowing
+Getting hit by a weapon will usually cost you a position or two and once you've been hit you are made invincible for a few seconds allowing you to regain your momentum.
+Now that I have played the full game I can confirm that my initial observations about the weapons are accurate.
+They are tuned enough to be a factor in a race, but never to a devastating level.
+It's this momentum in a race that starts to separate this it from its MK counterpart.

 The emphasis with this game is focused very much on speed as opposed to MK's slower weapon heavy gameplay.
 If I was to make a comparison on track design I certainly wouldn't compare it to MK, I'd say it has more in common with Wipeout or F-Zero with tracks twisting like a corkscrew, turning upside down, loop de looping and more.
 Speed burst pads are available throughout every course (as you would expect) and are positioned in such a way that you can do almost an entire lap without slowing down.
 If you miss that vital speed burst have no fear, the familiar drift system from MK has made it into this game also.
 Simply turn into the bend, hit the drift button and build up your boost.
 The longer the drift the better the boost, but hey, you've played MK, you know how it works!!